AlaSQL/alasql/README.md

 ### Miss a feature?
-Take charge and [add your idea](http://feathub.com/agershun/alasql/features/new) or [vote on your favorite feature](http://feathub.com/agershun/alasql) to be implemented:
+Take charge and [add your idea](http://feathub.com/agershun/alasql/features/new) or [vote for your favorite feature](http://feathub.com/agershun/alasql) to be implemented:

 [![Feature Requests](http://feathub.com/agershun/alasql?format=svg)](http://feathub.com/agershun/alasql)